felixgrewe/linux_cookbook/Docker_instruction.md

     sudo docker image ls

- 3. Create the container for the image and forward for the port for login (use REPET as an example):
+ 3. Create the container for the image and forward for the port for login:

 sudo docker run -p 222:22 --name repet -d urgi/docker_vre_aio